qiaoguanren/qiaoguanren.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 Now I study at the School of Data Science, the Chinese University of Hong Kong, Shenzhen ((CUHK-SZ)), as a Ph.D. student under the supervision of Prof <a href='https://scholar.google.com/citations?user=WMkMTb4AAAAJ'>Guiliang Liu</a>.

-Working Experience and Education: I received my Bachelor's degree at the School of Computing Science and Technology, the Beijing University of Posts and Telecommunications (BUPT).
+**Working Experience and Education**: I received my Bachelor's degree at the School of Computing Science and Technology, the Beijing University of Posts and Telecommunications (BUPT).
 I also finished a research internship at Wangxuan Institute of Computer Technology, Peking University, advised by <a href='https://www.icst.pku.edu.cn/szwdclyjs/kydw/ggcy/1288883.htm'>Xiaoqing Lyu</a> (2022).

+**Research Interests**: Reinforcement Learning and the related topics,
+including:
+            *Inverse Constrained Reinforcement Learning
+            *Multi-agent Reinforcement Learning
+            *Safe Reinforcement Learning.
-Research Interests: Reinforcement Learning (RL) and the related topics, including, Inverse Constrained RL, Multi-agent RL, Safe RL.
-I have also studied applications of Graph Neural Networks and Autonomous Driving.
+            *Applications of Graph Neural Networks and Autonomous Driving.

 <span class='anchor' id='-xl'></span>